Originate/exosphere/wire-format.md

 ## Communication libraries

 You don't have to manually implement the low-level communication infrastructure described above.
-Exosphere provides libraries called __ExoRelays__ that do this for you.
+The Exosphere SDK provides libraries called __ExoRelays__ that do this for you.
 The following ExoRelay implementations are available:

 * [ExoRelay-JS](https://github.com/Originate/exorelay-js): ExoRelay for Node.JS